aubreypc/cs203-S2019-conduct/conduct.md

   * Arriving more than 10 minutes late to a lab session
   * Leaving labs early while still needed by teammates

-## Names of Individuals who Agree to Adhere to the Guide

-Gregory M. Kapfhammer
-Aubrey Collins
-Alex Korzeniwsky

 ## Decision

 Decisions should be made in the environment that every team member's opinion